If you want to reduce hunger, lose weight and maintain optimal health, this article will show you the best healthy fats for weight loss.

 If you haven’t been consuming flaxseeds, you’re totally missing out.
 This superfood contains lots of nutrients and it can help you drop pounds.

-According to this study, flaxseeds can help obesity and promote weight loss.
-Their fiber content will help keep you full for long.
+According to this study, flaxseed can help obesity and promote weight loss.
+Its fiber content will help keep you full for longer.

 There’s no reason not to eat chia seeds since they’re super-easy to prep.
 You can simply soak them in water or milk overnight and they’ll be ready to consume.

 If you eat this superfood, it’ll expand in the stomach and make you feel full faster.
 You should also eat chia seeds if you’re diabetic – this study found that they help regulate blood sugar levels.

 Edamame should be part of your diet – they contain protein, fiber, carbs, vitamins, minerals, fats and so on.
 And the best part is that they don’t raise blood sugar levels like other carbs.